 The full score and the composer's simplified piano arrangement of The Nutcracker were published in volumes 13 (1955) and 54 (1954) respectively of Tchaikovsky's Complete Collected Works, edited by V. D. Vasilyev.

-Tchaikovsky's manuscript score is now preserved in the Glinka National Museum Consortium of Musical Culture in Moscow (ф.
+Tchaikovsky's manuscript score is now preserved in the Russian National Museum of Music in Moscow (ф.
 88, No. 51) [view], except for the numbers used in the suite, which were extracted from the score and replaced by manuscript copies .
 The same archive holds Tchaikovsky's arrangement for solo piano (ф.
 88, No. 52) [view].